 One of the more popular year-round hiking trails is the Briones Regional Park Loop from Bear Creek Trail Head.
 This 6.6-mile loop trail near Lafayette, California, is a slightly challenging route that takes just over 3 hours to complete and offers ample opportunity for bird-watching — and some peace and quiet — along the way.
 For the ultimate regional park experience, opt to explore the nearly 7-mile trail that connects Briones Regional Park to Mt.
 Diablo State Park.
 To view a complete trail map, click here.

 Briones Archery Range

 The archery club of Briones Park was founded in the early 1960s and has been going strong ever since.
 The archery range is accessible from the Crescent Ridge Trail, which you can reach from the park’s west-side Bear Creek Road entrance.
-The range is open from 8 am to sunset.
+The range is open during regular park hours and there is no cost to use the range.
 For more information, please email firstname.lastname@example.org.

 The park provides an ideal setting for nature immersion and study.